Devarshi-Sathiya/rtCamp-Facebook-Challange/README.md

 ## How to use the code ?
 ```
 Use 'home.php' as index page.
+Add your Client Secrets or validators at the right place in the code.
 ```
 ----
 ## Notes From the Developer: